zdharma-continuum/zinit/README.md

   <summary><b>Turbo Mode</b></summary>
 Turbo mode is the key to performance.
 It can be loaded asynchronously, which makes a huge difference when the amount of plugins increases.

-Usually used as `zinit ice wait"<Second>"`, let's use the previous example:
+Usually used as `zinit ice wait"<SECONDS>"`, let's use the previous example:
 ```zsh
 zinit ice wait    # wait is same wait"0"
 zinit load zdharma/history-search-multi-word